MultiSafepay/docs/content/integration/ready-made/opencart/faq/disable-shopping-cart.md

 If you notice any errors in shopping cart calculations, email <integration@multisafepay.com>

-As a temporary solution, you can disable sending the shopping cart with the payment request.
+As a temporary solution, you can disable payments with shopping carts.

 {{< alert-notice >}} **Note:** Pay later methods do not work if the shopping cart is disabled. {{< /alert-notice >}}